NejireSupremacy/converting-strings/README.md

 # Converting Strings
-Converting Strings is a project which was made to create unusable conversions of various strings.
+Converting Strings is a project that was made to facilitate various string conversions.

 # Usage
-This module has only one function, which accepts two parameters: `str` (text to modify) and `type` (type of modification).
+This module has only one function available, which accepts two parameters: `str` (text to be modified) and `type` (type of modification).

 **Some modifiers may have multiple conversions depending on the text.**